About

 Future Focused

-We believe that we are creating the future everyday.
+We believe that we are creating the future every day.
 We do this through every conversation, decision and action.
 While we look forward, we are informed and guided by decisions of the past.

 Belonging

 Having a space to connect enables us to build a community.
-Our community feel understood, supported and connected in a way that enables them to reach out to one another outside of the network.
+Our community feels understood, supported and connected in a way that enables them to reach out to one another outside of the network.

 Inclusive